HuzaifaIlyas02/QrScanner/README.md

 The myDataFile.txt file should contain a list of authorized barcode data, with each data on a new line.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/)